Configuring a Distributor for Prepaid Services

 o Send statistics via email – Define how you will provide statistics to your customers.

-· Configure the Customer status changes parameters:
+· Configure the Status change parameters:

 o Permanently terminate customers after provisional termination – Enable this option to permanently terminate resellers and define the amount of days for termination delay.